-Sometimes you hear beginners ask about the difference between "alle" & "alles" in German.
-Telling the difference can be especially tricky when it looks like the two words could be swapped out for one another:
+Sometimes we hear beginners ask about the difference between alle & alles in German.
+Telling the difference can be especially tricky when it looks like the two words could be swapped out for one another.

 The difference between alle & alles in German is very similar to the difference between "all" and "everything" in English: Whenever you would use "everything" in English, you'd say alles in German.